Can You Meditate Lying Down?

 Lying down meditation works by increasing physical support while asking the mind to remain awake enough to observe experience.
 In plain terms, the body does less holding, and attention gets more room to notice.

 When the back, head, arms, and legs are supported, postural effort drops.
 That can make the breath easier to feel and body sensations easier to track.
-You may notice contact points, warmth, pressure, tingling, or the ordinary fact that the mind has wandered to a grocery list.
+You might notice contact points, warmth, pressure, tingling, dry mouth after a long day, or the mind drifting toward the soup you left cooling on the counter.

 The same support can cue sleepiness.
 Your nervous system has learned that horizontal rest, closed eyes, and stillness often mean sleep.
 That is not a flaw; it is conditioning.

 Mindful.net frames the core skill as notice and return.
 Good mindfulness practice builds usable attention, not a dramatic trance state.
+One pattern we notice: people often judge the posture before they have practiced the skill.
 If you want the broader foundation, start with mindfulness meditation before worrying about posture details.

 How to set up meditation lying down in 5 steps